CorbyVo/Grocery-deal-finder/weekly_checklist.md

 **Goal:** combine price and distance into a useful recommendation.

 ### Tasks
-- [ ] Write recommend.py
+- [x] Write recommend.py
-- [ ] Return cheapest store
+- [x] Return cheapest store
-- [ ] Return nearest store
+- [x] Return nearest store
 - [ ] Return best overall store
 - [ ] Add simple explanation rules

 ### Deliverables
-- [ ] Recommendation output is understandable
+- [x] Recommendation output is understandable
 - [ ] One test case with clear explanation created

 ### Notes
-- Problems faced:
+- Problems faced: not able to give the recommendation if the cheapest store and nearest store are different
-- Decisions made:
+- Decisions made: just export the the cheapest store and nearest store information.
+Give the user freedom to make decision
-- Next focus:
+- Next focus: use more rules and logic to give the user the best recommendation

 ---